RISE AGAINST DOMESTIC VIOLENCE SA

 By continuing to serve as a volunteer with RISE, you fully accept and agree to abide by this unified governance framework, including all internal policies, structural boundaries, and codes of conduct.

 This agreement is non-negotiable.
-Volunteers who are unwilling or unable to comply are encouraged to respectfully withdraw from the organization at any time.
+Volunteers who are unwilling or unable to comply are encouraged to respectfully withdraw from the organisation at any time.

 By remaining with RISE, you acknowledge your responsibility to uphold these standards and to act always in a manner that protects the safety, dignity, and best interests of survivors, the integrity of your own professional standing, and the ethical reputation of RISE.